 When the case Windows is updated already, but you want to be sure that a specific update is already part of the ones installed, click on “View Update History”:

-You will see all the major updates, driver update as well as security updates (Quality Updates) that have taken place.
-This is how it looks like:
+You will see all the major updates, driver updates as well as security updates (Quality Updates) that have taken place.
+This is what it looks like:

 When you check the recent update history, you may or may not find the specific update you are looking for.
 If it is not there, you will have to install it manually.